JaquizeIsaac/pythonic-garage-band/README.md

-# LAB - Class xx
+# LAB - Class 04

-Project: Project Name Here
+Project: pythonic-garage-band

-Author: Student/Group Name
+Author: Myyela Isaac

-Links and Resources

-DATABASE_URL - URL to the running Postgres instance/db
-How to initialize/run your application (where applicable) e.g. python main.py
+Resources - Instructor JB, Classmates and ChatGpt

 How to use your library (where applicable)
 Tests

 How do you run tests?

-Any tests of note?
+pytest/ pytest watch

 Describe any tests that you did not complete, skipped, etc

+I have an error that failed giving me 1 failed and 19 passed.
+I am unsure why at the moment, but will fix it.